-My brilliant plan was to set up a sixteen foot cattle panel, acquire a couple buckets of aged chicken manure from Adrian’s stash of about a gazillion tons in some old chicken barns on his place and purposely plant a few giant sunflower seeds, a few Mexican sunflowers and broadcast all the really old outdated flower seeds that never grew for me.
+My brilliant plan was to set up a sixteen foot cattle panel, acquire a couple buckets of aged chicken manure from Adrian’s stash of about a gazillion tons in some old chicken barns on his place and purposefully plant a few giant sunflower seeds, some Mexican sunflowers and broadcast all the really old outdated flower seeds that never grew for me.
 We did all that.
 The marigolds were the first thing to cast concern on my flower deprived psyche.

 Hundreds of marigold seeds germinated and grew.
 All the giant sunflowers and Mexican sunflowers sprang forth.
-The little marigold and ageratum plants I purchased to seed some color in case nothing else worked took hold.
-Then they cowered.
+The little marigold and ageratum plants I purchased from the store to seed color in case nothing else worked took hold.
+Then those store bought flowers cowered.
 Then they kind of came up at it again.
-Now they are buried in a riot of falling and blooming Mexican sunflowers too numerous to count.
+Now they are buried in a riot of cascading blooms of Mexican sunflowers too numerous to count.
 The marigolds have been thinned and thinned.
 Do you have any idea how difficult it is to pick a perfectly healthy plant and throw it away?!
-Shaking my head… I cannot believe how many of them I disposed of.
-And there are still too many and all crowded together.
+Shaking my head… I cannot believe how many of them we disposed of.
+And there are still too many and crowded together.

-A few zinnias came up, easy enough for me to identify, but nothing else.
+A few zinnias came up, easy enough for me to identify, but no other flower seeds.
 Unless I thought it a weed and pulled it which is perfectly possible.
 There is some vining thing that looks like it might be a flower but no buds yet.
 Time will tell.
 There is also a mullein but I’m not sure it can keep up.
 And some cucumbers because I read they like to be planted with flowers.
 But they too are lagging behind the effusive mangle of floral wealth in that space.

 This is what an effusive mangle looks like…